home-assistant/companion.home-assistant/docs/core/location.md

 You can define a Bluetooth and/or a zone constraint to restrict the use of the high accuracy mode.

 :::info
-If you use both constraints (Bluetooth, Zone), then both constraints must apply!
+If you use both constraints (Bluetooth, Zone), then only one constraint must apply to enable the high accuracy mode.
 :::

 #### Bluetooth constraint